CloudKidStudio/EaselJS/README.md

 * Touch no longer breaks when Touch.disable() is called on a stage that did not have touch in the first place.
 * Containers that are not tickEnabled still pass ticks on to their children if tickChildren is true.
 * Changed how MovieClips fetch the framerate from parents to properly set the new _duration as well.
+* Added a way to disable mouse events except mousemove on the stage.